Remote learning technology resources for UB students

 I need a new laptop or web cam access

-If your current computer is not sufficient for remote learning (for example, you don’t have a web cam), here are some resources that may help:
+If your current computer is not sufficient for coursework or remote learning (for example, you don’t have a web cam), here are some resources that may help:

 - Living near campus?
 Socially-distanced iMacs in Silverman Library offer web cams, Respondus LDP Lab and other software, which you can also access from home.